 About Bere Island

-Bere Island lies at the entrance to Bantry Bay, creating a deep water harbour to Castletownbere, the largest white fish port in Ireland.
+Bere Island lies at the entrance to Bantry Bay, sheltered by the Caha Mountains on its northern side, and the Sheep’s Head peninsula on its southern shores.
+It’s nearest mainland town is Castletownbere, the largest white fish port in Ireland.
 The island is 11 kilometres, east to west long and 5 kilometres north south wide in size, with a population of just under 200.

 The British military had a particular interest in the island in bygone years with the remains of many of the military fortifications still to be seen.
 You can take the ferry from Castletownbere Pier across to the western end of Bere Island or the ferry from the Pontoon to the eastern end.